welcome to arkansas!

 Drink water and replenish your electrolytes more than normally required, even when compared to other Dystopia Rising Events.

 Arkansas, especially in the summer, is very hot and very humid.
 This means that the normal method for your body to cool down - sweating - is much less effective.
-Our team are all trained to recognize and treat the symptoms of heat illness and heat injury, but the best thing we can all do is prevent such problems and ensure you enjoy your weekend with us.
+Our team is trained to recognize and treat the symptoms of heat illness and heat injury, but the best thing we can all do is prevent such problems and ensure you enjoy your weekend with us.

 To learn more about the various risks of heat injury and heat illness, check out the CDC’s webpage.